Luther Bean Museum

 Luther Bean Museum Temporary Closure

-Housed in Richardson Hall, the Luther Bean Museum will undergo renovations along with all of Richardson Hall.
+Housed in Richardson Hall, the Luther Bean Museum is undergoing renovations.Estimated opening date is the summer of 2015.

 Luther Bean Museum Mission Statement: